4nub1t/WLRecon/README.md

 It is **not a script**.
 It is a two-layer architecture:

 - **Python Orchestration Layer** — CLI interface, user interaction, configuration, output formatting, module coordination.
-- **Go High-Performance Engine** — all HTTP fuzzing and enumeration, goroutine-based concurrency, structured JSON output.
+- **Go High-Performance Engine** — all HTTP/HTTPS fuzzing and enumeration, goroutine-based concurrency, structured JSON output.

 ---